rcjsuen/dockerfile-language-server/README.md

 After the installation has completed, you can start the language server with the `docker-langserver` binary.
-You should specify the desired method of communciating with the language server via one of the three arguments shown below.
+You should specify the desired method of communicating with the language server via one of the three arguments shown below.

 ```